-Achilles tendon injuries are without doubt one of the more common sports related injuries that our Chiropractors at Vitality Chiropractic Australia manage.
-According to research, treatment programs should progress through six stages of healing in order to assist and facilitate proper return to normal activity.
+Achilles tendon injuries are one of the more common sports injuries that Sports Chiropractors manage.
+According to research, treatment programs should progress through six stages of healing in order to assist return to normal activity.
 These six phases are:

 - 1: Acute pain reduction.

 - 2: Regain normal range of motion and biomechanics.